Andrew Cahn: Personal life/family

 Cahn is the son of one of the founders of Materials Science, Robert W. Cahn FRS.
 He was educated at Bedales School and then Trinity College, Cambridge (BA 1st class Hons).

 He is married to Virginia Beardshaw, who was Chief Executive of I Can, the children's communications charity; they have one daughter, and two sons.

 Affiliations

-Cahn is a trustee of the Gatsby Charitable Foundation and a governor and member of the Executive Committee of the Institute for Government.
+Cahn is chair of the board of governors of Birkbeck, University of London,.
+He was a trustee of the Gatsby Charitable Foundation from 1996 to 2023 and has been a governor of the Institute for Government since its foundation in 2008.